-The Law Offices of Joshua L. Goldstein, PC is pleased to announce that we have chosen Karen Gallardo-Cano as the winner of our Beverly Hills Immigration Lawyers Scholarship 2018.
+The Goldstein Immigration Lawyers is pleased to announce that we have chosen Karen Gallardo-Cano as the winner of our Beverly Hills Immigration Lawyers Scholarship 2018.
 We were overwhelmed by the excellent applications we received for the scholarship, all of which evoked the struggles and challenges of the immigrant experience.
 Over 150 deserving students applied!

 Karen Gallardo-Cano’s Winning Essay

 Mama was stolen.
 I was only eleven, but I fully understood the words that Papa trembled: “La migra se la llevaron … y fue deportada.”

 After dropping my siblings and me off at school that morning, my mother was picked up by immigration officers and deported.
 My father had a warrant out for his arrest and had to go into hiding immediately, for they’d be after him next.
 My siblings and I stayed behind as my father had given custody of us over to our neighbors to avoid separation and deportation.
 We struggled to see Papa once a week at a local gas station by night and struggled to survive without Mama’s loving warmth.
 Without our “padres” by our side, we only had each other’s sorrow.